 Wire Protocol

-API calls are sent over a network to a Xen-enabled host using the XML-RPC protocol.
-On this page, we describe how the higher-level types used in our API Reference are mapped to primitive XML-RPC types.
+API calls are sent over a network to a Xen-enabled host using an RPC protocol.
+Here we describe how the higher-level types used in our API Reference are mapped to primitive RPC types, covering the two supported wire formats XML-RPC and JSON-RPC.

 We specify the signatures of API functions in the following style: